Bacterial Vaginosis

 • Pain during sex or urination

 A shocking fact is that 84% of women diagnosed with BV have no symptoms at all [10].
-But not having any symptoms doesn’t mean you are free from all the BV-associated complications.
+But not having any symptoms doesn’t mean you’re free from all the BV-associated complications.

-These asymptomatic cases are more likely to be detected with molecular techniques such as next-generation sequencing, the technology we use at Tiny Health.
+These asymptomatic cases are more likely to be detected with molecular techniques such as metagenomic sequencing, the technology we use in Tiny Health microbiome tests.

-In clinical practice, BV is often diagnosed by the Amsel criteria [11].
-If you have three out of four Amsel criteria, your provider will diagnose you with BV:
+BV is often diagnosed by the Amsel criteria [11].
+If you have three out of four Amsel criteria, your clinical provider will diagnose you with BV.
+These criteria include:

 • A thin white-grayish vaginal discharge